apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PromoteAction specifies how to tell the cluster that the new member can join voting now
+<p>Defines the action to inform the cluster that the new member can join voting now.
-previous none-nil action&rsquo;s Image will be used if not configured</p>
+If the Image is not configured, the Image from the previous non-nil action will be used.</p>
 </td>
 </tr>
 </tbody>